cs50dartmouth/cs50-dev/README.md

 # CS50 development environment

+## THIS REPO IS DEPRECATED.

+After constructing this branch, I decided to move this content into the [instructor repo](https://github.com/cs50dartmouth/instructor/tree/spring21) instead.
+**Do not use this repo.**

+## Old instructions
 This repo and this README is **for instructors**.

 This repo is a long-lived repository of the development environment prepared for CS50 students.